Table of Contents

 Which Are the Opposing Arguments between the Chinese State and the Tibetan Exiles Regarding the Environment?

-The Tibetan exile groups claim that they were guided by their traditions to ensure that the environment was taken care of.
-They stated that they had traditional knowledge which guided them and made them live in harmony with nature.
-This made them lead a life that ensured environmental sustainability.
 On the other hand, the Chinese state represents the Tibetans as people who led a traditional life and did not actively plan in any way to take care of the environment.
 The Chinese state tried to educate the Tibetans on the use of various ways of living in harmony with the environment to ensure sustainability.
-This is to avoid practices that are destructive to nature.
+This is to avoid practices that are destructive to nature, a stance that supports the narrative of a rapidly growing economy and the growth of China.

 Does the Way Men Use Nature in the Lhalu Wetland in the Pre-PRC Era Represent a Harmonious Relationship between Men and Nature?